sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 ## Current state of the project

-I'm happy with it so far -- it seems to work as advertised! --, but I'm not a regular shell script writer so there's probably a bunch of improvements to make.
+I'm happy with it at this point -- it seems to do what I wanted it to do! --, but I'm not a regular shell script writer, so there's probably a bunch of improvements to make.

 Again, you can [check it out here](https://github.com/sts10/bottle).